rails-sqlserver/activerecord-sqlserver-adapter/RUNNING_UNIT_TESTS.md

 $ bundle exec rake test:odbc
 ```

-By default, Bundler will download the rails git repo and use the git tag that matches the dependency version in our gemspec.
-If you want to test another version of rails, you can either temporarily change the :tag for rails in the Gemfile.
-Likewise, you can clone the rails repo your self to another directory and use the `RAILS_SOURCE` environment variable.
+By default, Bundler will download the Rails git repo and use the git tag that matches the dependency version in our gemspec.
+If you want to test another version of Rails, you can either temporarily change the :tag for Rails in the Gemfile.
+Likewise, you can clone the Rails repo your self to another directory and use the `RAILS_SOURCE` environment variable.

 ## Current Expected Failures